-When you see a sea anemone swaying gently underwater it is easy to be convinced that it is a plant.
+When you see a sea anemone swaying gently underwater it is easy to think that it is a plant.
 But it is actually an animal that looks and even acts almost like a plant.
-In fact most these animals look like exotic flowers and it is for this reason that they are named after the anemone flower.
+Most these animals look like exotic flowers and that is the reason they are named after the anemone flower.

 How do you pronounce sea anemone?

-Sea anemones are small marine invertebrates that is with no skeleton, closely related to coral and jellyfish.
-They come in many shapes, colours and sizes.
-Some can be as small as 1.5cm (size of an Australian five cent coin or a US penny) and others can be up to 1.8 meters in diameter.
+Sea anemones can be as small as 1.5cm (size of an Australian five cent coin or a US penny) and others can be up to 1.8 meters in diameter.
 Sea anemones have tubular bodies with a central gut cavity.
 A jelly-like substance called mesoglea lies between the outer and inner layers of its body.
 Most sea anemones have an adhesive foot, called a basal disc, with which they attach themselves to a suitable surface.
 At the other end is an opening referred to as the oral disc.
 Here are located tentacles covering an opening which serves both as the animal's mouth and anus.
 Each of these tentacles is armed with numerous cnidocytes which contain stinging nematocysts.

 These are often called "true anemones" and a recognised by their adhesive pedal foot with which they attach themselves to hard surfaces and their hollow cylindrical or column shaped bodies.
 They have an an opening called an oral disc with a mouth on top which is surrounded by tentacles containing stinging nematocysts.
 These tentacles are non-retractable.
 About ten types of these anemones play host to anemonefish such as the clownfish, made famous in the movie "Finding Nemo".